pflanze/functional-perl/docs/intro.md

 The `159389673` value comes from adding 1 to the pointer address.
-Perl can be pretty dangerous (this is a more general problem, thus it's not being addressed here (by overloading to an exception)). `FP::Lazy::Promise` objects need to be forced
+Perl can be pretty dangerous (this is a more general problem, thus it's not being addressed here e.g. by overloading to an exception). `FP::Lazy::Promise` objects need to be forced explicitely:
-explicitely:

     repl> lazy { 1 / 2 }->force + 1
     $VAR1 = '1.5';